Followers

 Saturday, September 19, 2015

-Things: The Cavalier Spy
+The Cavalier Spy

-"1776: His army clinging to New York by a thread, a desperate General George Washington sends Lieutenant Jeremiah Creed behind British lines once more.
+"1776: His army clinging to New York by a thread, a desperate General George Washington sends Lieutenant Jeremiah Creed behind British lines again.
 But even the audacity of Creed and his band of spies cannot stop the British juggernaut from driving the Americans from New York and chasing them across New Jersey in a blitzkrieg fashion.
 Realizing the imminent loss of one of the new nation's most important states to the enemy, Washington sends Creed into the war-torn Hackensack Valley.
 His mission: recruit and train a gang of rogues to work behind British lines."

 Shameless plug: The Cavalier Spy is available on Amazon at: